Heinrich von Pierer: History

-Pierer studied law and economics in Erlangen, graduated with a Juris Doctor, JD (Law) in 1968 and joined Siemens in 1969.
+Pierer studied law and economics at University of Erlangen–Nuremberg, graduated with a Juris Doctor, JD (Law) in 1968 and joined Siemens in 1969.
 From 1977, he worked for the company’s power generation subsidiary Kraftwerk Union AG (KWU).
 In 1989, he became President of KWU and a member of the Managing Board of Siemens AG.
 In 1992, Pierer succeeded Karlheinz Kaske as CEO and held this post until January 2005, when Klaus Kleinfeld took over.

 He is member of several other supervisory boards (e.g., Bayer and Volkswagen).
 Pierer is President of the German industry's Asia–Pacific–Committee which he helped to found in 1993.
 He also functioned as an advisor to the German governments under Gerhard Schröder and Angela Merkel.

 In April 2004, Pierer became one of the few business leaders to speak at a Security Council meeting, where he reported on his recent meeting with Hamid Karzai and on the infrastructure work Siemens was doing in Afghanistan and Iraq.

 He received the Eduard Rhein Ring of Honor from the German Eduard Rhein Foundation in 2000.